Kishore Kumar Biography

-Actor Kishore Kumar was a multi-faceted genius.
+Actor and singer Kishore Kumar was a multi-faceted genius.
 He was an inimitable comedian, a melodious composer, a perfect director, a sensitive lyricist and above all a brilliant and matchless playback singer.
-His contribution has been so immense that even after 29 years of his death, he is still remembered with great admiration and reverence.
+His contribution has been so immense that even 3 decades after his death, he is still remembered with great admiration and reverence.

 He married four times.
 His first wife was Ruma Guha Thakurta aka Ruma Ghosh, who was also a singer.
 Their marriage lasted for eight years, from 1950 to 1958.
 He married Madhubala in 1960, for whom he even converted to Islam and got his name changed to Karim Abdul.
-In 1969 Madhubala died and their marriage ended.
+In 1969, Madhubala died and their marriage ended.
 His third marriage was to Yogeeta Bali, which lasted for two years, i.e. 1976 to 1978.
-His fourth wife was Leena Chandavarkar, who he lived with, until his death.
+His fourth wife was Leena Chandavarkar, with whom he resided until his death in 1987.

 When Kishore was in college, his elder brother, Ashok Kumar was already an established actor.
 After completing academics, he decided to make a foray into the film industry.
 While he was doing small roles, renowned music director Khem Chand Prakash spotted his singing talent.
 He began to hone the hidden talent in the young boy.
-Later on Kishore was roped in by S.D.
+Later on, Kishore was roped in by legendary composer S.D.
 Burman.
-Kishore carved out a niche for himself as an upcoming comedian.
+Meanwhile, Kishore also carved out a niche for himself as an upcoming comedian.
 In 1958, he produced and directed a movie named Chalti Ka Naam Gaadi.
 The movie was a blockbuster.
-Kishore Kumar had finally established himself as a number one comedy actor.
+Kishore Kumar had finally established himself as the number one comedy star.

 Awards and Achievements

-He won Filmfare awards for popular songs.
+He won Filmfare awards for many popular songs.
 Some of them are:

 - “Roop Tera Mastana” from movie Aradhana, 1970